 Bodrum is a thriving coastal city with a rich history and stunning bays all around it.
 From Bodrum, a Blue Cruise may include port calls at the historic city of Knidos, the stunning Datca Peninsula, and the alluring Gulf of Gokova.

 With its combination of historic attractions, active marinas, and breathtaking natural landscape, Antalya is another ideal starting location for a Blue Cruise.
 Discover the beautiful Kalkan and Kas bays, the ancient city of Olympos, and the submerged city of Kekova.

-Choose the route and itinerary that best suit your interests by doing some research on them.
+Choose the route and itinerary that best suits your interests by doing some research on them.

 Choose a Gulet cruise that meets your expectations for comfort and facilities while taking your budget into account.